softRose234/softRose234/README.md

 ## 👋 About Me

 Hi there!
-I'm [Cletus Rosemary], a passionate **Data Analyst** with a strong foundation in **Frontend Development**.
+I'm Cletus Rosemary, a passionate **Data Analyst** with a strong foundation in **Frontend Development**.
 I thrive on turning complex data into actionable insights and intuitive visualizations.
 While my main focus is on data — collecting it, cleaning it, analyzing it, and visualizing it — I also bring a creative edge with my frontend skills to build user-friendly dashboards and web interfaces.

 ---